 11. The first tag will be paired with the first trigger from step 7 of this article.
 It should follow the structure of the image below.

-Choose Google Analytics: Universal Analytics for the tag type, then the Track Type will be Event.
+Choose Google Analytics: GA4 Event for the tag type, then select your Configuration Tag (or add it manually), choose an Event Name, then add your Event Parameters.
 The parameters of this event are up to you, but we recommend setting some that will make it clear what event happened, on which page, the meaning of it, and so on.

 For the trigger, choose the first one that you created previously.
 Your final setup for the tag should look something like this: